thecloudgarage/Boomi-based-simulator/README.md

 ![image](https://user-images.githubusercontent.com/39495790/120277609-e45a2b00-c2d1-11eb-9d49-359c39202423.png)

-Observe that we are changing the heap size to 2G of memory.
+Observe that we are changing the **heap size to 2G of memory**.
 You can skip it in case your system does not have enough memory.
 Once you update the memory, accept the restart and wait till the atom comes online.

 Create a new folder in atomsphere build service which we will use to store all our processes.

 ## Building our MQTT simulator process

+This process will serve as a simulator to generate mock data for IoT sensor.
+The output of this process will be sent to a MQTT broker via a connector.
 This how our Boomi simulator process will look like at the end.

 ![image](https://user-images.githubusercontent.com/39495790/120266415-77d63080-c2bf-11eb-8a91-67b571c222f9.png)